 Personal Support Workers (PSW) are providers directly employed by the customer or a designated employer.
 This employment relationship is formalized with a job description between employer and employee.
+Services are provided under a service agreement.
 PSW rates are determined by collective bargaining between the SEIU (union) and the state.
 Check out this video on being a support provider or explore our PSW Resources page.

 Independent Contractors provide time limited supports such as job development and home modifications.
 The customer and contractor are joined together by a contract.
 Some rates are determined by the state while others are determined by the local market and require bidding processes.

 Provider Organizations are private organizations that are licensed by the state of Oregon.
-The Customer and Provider Organization are joined together by a contract.
+These services are provider under a service agreement.
 These rates are determined by the state.